 Nokia X Android and Windows Phone in one

 Nokia X is proof that the Finnish company has never stopped experimenting with Android.
 Nokia X uses a lot of processed Android that is very similar to Windows Phone.
-The phone has all Android services, while the user interface itself retains the shape of the WP platform.
+The phone has all Android services, while the user interfaces itself retains the shape of the WP platform.
 However, the first problem immediately arose.
 Nokia X does not have access to the Google Play Store, or even services such as Gmail, Chrome, Google Maps, etc. However, Android applications will be able to be found on this phone with the minimal surcharge required by the developers of the applications themselves.
 Nokia has offered a solution in the form of its own Store, which it says will have hundreds and hundreds of applications, but let’s wait and see how it will work.

 All installed applications are on the home screen, ie. there is no other place to keep them, but you can spread them out or gather them as you wish.
 Notifications are grouped in a similar way as with the Ash phone.
 According to the first information, the use of this interface is slow and a bit tedious, even with the most popular applications, such as those for social networks.
 The reason for this lies in the fact that this is the Android OS after all, which requires far better features than the Windows Phone.
 For example, the Lumia 520 with a similar specification, but also the Windows Phone OS, works like a clock.
 An additional problem is that the Nokia X runs on the Jelly Bean version of Android, which means outdated options and services.